Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: The Pathway Tools Schema

 \Ssection{Organism Phenotype Data and Genome Metadata}

-\blue{ A recent extension to the schema supports representation of microbial phenotypic data to enable users to query among the many genomes stored within a Pathway Tools website to find organisms pertinent to their research.
-Our representation adapts the MIGS \cite{MIGS} standard to incorporate metadata about the sample from which the organism was derived (e.g., geographic location, depth, health-or-disease state of host, human microbiome site), plus phenotypic information about the organism itself (e.g., relationship to oxygen, temperature range, and pathogenicity). }
+The Pathway Tools schema supports representation of microbial phenotypic data to enable users to query among the many genomes stored within a Pathway Tools website to find organisms pertinent to their research.
+Our representation adapts the MIGS \cite{MIGS} standard to incorporate metadata about the sample from which the organism was derived (e.g., geographic location, depth, health-or-disease state of host, human microbiome site), phenotypic information about the organism itself (e.g., relationship to oxygen, temperature range, and pathogenicity), and genome-annotation metadata (e.g., annotation date, provider, pipeline).

 \Ssection{Pathway Tools Evidence Ontology}

 Database users want to know the type(s) of evidence that support assertions within a DB, and they want to know the strength of that evidence.
 We have developed an evidence ontology \cite{KarpEv04} that can encode information about {\em why} we believe certain assertions in a PGDB, the {\em sources} of those assertions, and the {\em degree of confidence} scientists hold in those assertions (although in practice the latter field is rarely populated).
 An example assertion is the existence of a gene in a PGDB.
 Was the gene predicted by using computational gene finding?
 Is it supported by wet-lab experiments?
 The Pathway Tools evidence ontology builds upon and substantially extends the Gene Ontology evidence ontology, which applies only to gene products.